tokamach/AC-63/manual.md

 ```

 **O**
-The 1st three bits of the address are the 3-bit opcode.
+The 1st three bits of the word are the 3-bit opcode.

 **I**
 The 4th bit is the *Addressing Mode* bit.
 It specifies which addressing mode is